perladvent/perldotcom/content/article/_pub_1999_06_yapc.md

 Sure, there is going to be "Yet Another" YAPC next year, but there is no way that YAPC will ever be the same.
 This year, it was a gathering for those who truly love Perl.
-Word will spread and many others will comeâwhich is great and we encourage it, but the true family of YAPC was there this year.
+Word will spread and many others will come—which is great and we encourage it, but the true family of YAPC was there this year.
 I can see it now, in 20 years people will be claiming that they were at YAPC 99, just like all those who *claim* they were at Woodstock.